small estate affidavit illinois small estate affidavit illinois

 Assets and Debt Considerations

 A Small Estate Affidavit in Illinois pertains to both real and personal property.
-Real property dictates structures, natural resources like water, mineral deposits, and land, while personal property encompasses movable items such as cars, clothing, and furniture.
-For an estate to qualify for this provision, the total value of all real and personal property, excluding liens and encumbrances, said to be $100,000 or less.
+Real property dictates structures and natural resources like water, mineral deposits, and land, while personal property encompasses movable items such as cars, clothing, and furniture.
+For an estate to qualify for this provision, the total value of all real and personal property, excluding liens and encumbrances, is said to be $100,000 or less.

 In terms of debts, a Small Estate Affidavit carries an obligation for the affiant to utilize the estate’s assets to clear the deceased individual’s debts.
 It’s only once these debts get cleared, the remaining assets get distributed to the rightful heirs or beneficiaries.